SalonenTeemu/homepage/README.md

 # Homepage

 This is my homepage.
-It's build with Next.js and hosted at [salonenteemu.fi](https://salonenteemu.fi).
+It is built with Next.js and hosted at [salonenteemu.fi](https://salonenteemu.fi).

-## Application Deployment and Dependencies
+## Deployment and Dependencies

-The website is deployed on Vercel and uses AWS DynamoDB as the database option.
+The website is deployed on Vercel and uses AWS DynamoDB as the database.

+## Note

+This project was created as a platform for learning full-stack web development and experimenting with new technologies.
+As such, it is a hobby project and is not actively maintained, so occasional issues may occur.

 ## Running the Application